molily/molily.de/_posts/2020-11-21-testing-angular.md

 });
 ```

+<aside class="margin-note">Clear, then type</aside>

-As described, `sendKeys` does not overwrite the form value with a new value, but sends keyboard input, key by key.
+The `type` command does not overwrite the form value with a new value, but sends keyboard input, key by key.

 Before entering “flower”, we need to clear the field since it already has a pre-filled value.
 Otherwise we would append “flower” to the existing value.
 We use Cypress’ `clear` method for that purpose.

 Clicking on the submit button starts the search.
 When the Flickr API has responded, we expect the search results to be appear.

+<aside class="margin-note">Expect search results</aside>

 A search result consists of a link (`a` element, test id `photo-item-link`) and an image (`img` element, test id `photo-item-image`).